- Gastroparesis facts

 - Gastroparesis is a disease of the muscles of the stomach or the nerves controlling the muscles that causes the muscles to stop working.

 - Gastroparesis results in inadequate grinding of food by the stomach, and poor emptying of food from the stomach into the intestine.

-- The primary symptoms of gastroparesis are nausea and vomiting.
+- The primary symptoms of gastroparesis are nausea, vomiting, and abdominal pain.

 - Gastroparesis is best diagnosed by a test called a gastric emptying study.

 - Gastroparesis usually is treated with nutritional support, drugs for treating nausea and vomiting, drugs that stimulate the muscle to contract, and, less often, electrical pacing, and surgery.

 Gastroparesis means weakness of the muscles of the stomach.
 Gastroparesis results in poor grinding of food in the stomach into small particles and slow emptying of food from the stomach into the small intestine.

 The stomach is a hollow organ composed primarily of muscle.
 Solid food that has been swallowed is stored in the stomach while it is ground into tiny pieces by the constant churning generated by rhythmic contractions of the stomach's muscles.
 Smaller particles are digested better in the small intestine than larger particles, and only food that has been ground into small particles is emptied from the stomach and well digested.
 Liquid food does not require grinding.